Free-ranging dog

 A group of street dogs in India whose health is being checked by volunteers.

 A free-ranging dog is a dog that is not confined to a yard or house.
 Free-ranging dogs include street dogs, village dogs, stray dogs, feral dogs, etc., and may be owned or unowned.
-The global dog population is estimated to be 900 million, of which around 20% are regarded as owned pets and therefore restrained.
+The global dog population is estimated to be 700–900 million, of which approximately 75% are classified as free-ranging.

 Free-ranging dogs are common in developing countries.
 It is estimated that there are about 62 million free-ranging dogs in India.
 In Western countries free-ranging dogs are rare; in Europe they are primarily found in parts of Eastern Europe, and, to a lesser extent, in parts of Southern Europe.

+Free-ranging dogs survive by adapting to their environment, including scavenging through uncollected food waste, hunting small animals, consuming carrion and road kill, or being fed by people.

+The free-ranging dogs from South Asia, where these animals are very common, are often referred to as pye-dogs.
+The Indian pariah dog is a landrace of the Indian subcontinent and is often found in the form of street dogs, although some Indian pariah dogs are owned, including by the police.

-Various human organizations work to manage free-ranging dogs, citing concerns about the spread of rabies, the animals' welfare, and other areas.
-These include governments, animal rights organizations and other non-governmental organizations, and veterinarians.
+Various human organizations work to manage free-ranging dogs, citing concerns about the spread of rabies, the animals' welfare, and other issues.
+These entities include governments, animal rights organizations and other non-governmental organizations, and veterinarians.
 Some governments have dog-management policies, including trap–neuter–return, the permanent removal of dogs from the streets and their indefinite housing in animal shelters, their (national or international) adoption, or their euthanasia.